magenta-aps/OS2mo-ldap-import-export/README.md

 ### Using the app

+First make sure that os2mo is up and running.

-First create a `docker-compose.override.yml` file based on the `docker-compose.override.template.yml` file
+Then, create a `docker-compose.override.yml` file based on the `docker-compose.override.template.yml` file

 You can then boot the app like this: